Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Introduction

 \section{Introduction}

-Developing motion-planning frameworks for autonomous vehicles remains a significant challenge due to the inherent complexity and uncertainty of real-world traffic scenarios~\cite {mehdipour2023formal, wang2022social}.
-The complexity primarily arises from the diverse and comprehensive concerns in a practical driving task, including safety~\cite{hasuo2022responsibility}, traffic rules~\cite{maierhofer2022formalization}, and social norms~\cite{nastjuk2020drives, riaz2018collision}.
-The uncertainty mainly originates from the dynamic environment with unpredictable traffic participants~\cite{10530461} and unexpected events~\cite{wongpiromsarn2021minimum}.
-Taking an unprotected turn scenario~\cite{10372110} in Fig.~\ref{fig:intersection} as an example, the ego vehicle must take a left turn to reach a predefined goal without collisions with the opponent car.
-It must obey the traffic rules by correctly reacting to the traffic light, rendering a motion planning problem subject to hard spatiotemporal constraints~\cite{meng2020trajectory}.
-Moreover, it should also follow certain driving norms, such as giving priority to an opponent car driving from the opposite direction.
-The environmental uncertainty brings additional challenges to the driving task by imposing the ego vehicle to the potential risk of violating the specifications above, even rendering the task infeasible in extreme cases~\cite{tuumova2013minimum}.
-A risk-aware autonomous driving scheme requires the ego vehicle to make decisions incorporating different risks associated with safety, traffic rules, and social norms, as mentioned above.
+Developing motion planning frameworks for autonomous vehicles remains a significant challenge due to the inherent complexity and uncertainty of real-world traffic~\cite{mehdipour2023formal}.
+The complexity arises primarily from the diverse concerns in practical driving tasks, including safety, traffic rules, and social norms~\cite{wang2022social}.
+The uncertainty mainly originates from the dynamic environment with unpredictable traffic participants and unexpected events~\cite{wongpiromsarn2021minimum}.
+Taking an unprotected turn scenario in Fig.~\ref{fig:intersection} as an example, the ego vehicle must make a left turn while avoiding collisions with the opponent car, obey traffic rules such as reacting to traffic lights, and follow driving norms like yielding to oncoming vehicles.
+Environmental uncertainty places the ego vehicle at the potential risk of violating the above specifications.
+Therefore, a risk-aware autonomous driving scheme is essential to make decisions that balance diverse risks associated with safety, traffic rules, and social norms.